awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 ### Responses<a name="responses"></a>

-The AWS Marketplace Commerce Analytics service returns two responses\.
+The AWS Marketplace Commerce Analytics Service returns two responses\.
 The first is synchronous, which is returned immediately, and the second is asynchronous, which is returned using the Amazon SNS\.
 The synchronous response is similar to this example\.

 **Data set parameters**